GTPGllc/Ender-2-Pro-v427/README.md

 2. Power off the machine and unplug Ender 2 Pro, and remove power cable.
 Set it aside for now.
 3. Tip the machine onto it's right side, with the X Gantry holding up the back end of the machine.
 This makes it easier to work on.
 Use a filament box with filament in it under the machine end.
 This will help balance the machine and raise the machine end up so it makes it easier to get at the screws.
 4. Remove the two front rubber feet.
 (There are two screws hidden under them)
-5. Remove the 8 screws and set them aside.
+5. Remove the 8 screws from the bottom cover and set them aside.
 (Have a bowl or magnetic dish handy to hold screws and loose parts)
 6. Take a picture of the old wiring placements.
 You can use this as a reference for reassembly.
 You can also use the v4.2.7 Wiring Layout PDF file for reference when reattaching all of the connecters and plugs.
 7.